-The Human Relations Council is responsible for the civil rights enforcement of anti-discrimination ordinances outlined in the City of Dayton’s Revised Code of General Ordinances (R.C.G.O) 32.02-32.21 and 32.99.
-These ordinances protect our residents and visitors from discrimination in the areas of employment, housing, public accommodations, and credit transactions on the basis of an individual’s race, color, religion, sex, ancestry, national origin, place of birth, age, marital status, familial status, sexual orientation, gender identity, or disability.
+The Human Relations Council (HRC) is responsible for the civil rights enforcement of anti-discrimination ordinances outlined in the City of Dayton’s Revised Code of General Ordinances (R.C.G.O) 32.02-32.21 and 32.99.
+These ordinances protect our residents and visitors from discrimination in the areas of employment, housing, public accommodations, and credit transactions on the basis of an individual’s race, color, religion, sex, ancestry, national origin, place of birth, age, marital status, familial status, sexual orientation, gender identity, disability, or source of income.

 Complaints

-Complaints are accepted and investigated from individuals alleging discrimination on the basis of race, color, religion, sex, ancestry, national origin, place of birth, age, marital status, familial status, sexual orientation, gender identity, or disability.
+Complaints are accepted and investigated from individuals alleging discrimination on the basis of race, color, religion, sex, ancestry, national origin, place of birth, age, marital status, familial status, sexual orientation, gender identity, disability, or source of income.
 There is NO COST to file a complaint.
 The discrimination must occur within the territorial limits of the City of Dayton.
 If the complaint is outside of our jurisdiction, the HRC will provide a referral to the appropriate agency.
 Download our complainant brochure here.

 If you believe that you have been the victim of discrimination, please fill out this HRC Civil Rights Discrimination Complaint Form.